netscaler/netscaler-k8s-ingress-controller/canary/README.md

 -  [Spinnaker](https://www.spinnaker.io/): Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and reliance.
 You can use Spinnaker’s application deployment features to construct and manage continuous delivery workflows.
 The key deployment management construct in Spinnaker is known as a pipeline.
 Pipelines in Spinnaker consist of a sequence of actions, known as stages.
 Spinnaker provides various stages for deploying an application, running a script, performing canary analysis, removing the deployment, and so on.
 You can integrate Spinnaker with many third-party tools to support many extra functionalities.

 -  [Prometheus](https://prometheus.io/): Prometheus is an open-source systems monitoring and alerting toolkit.
 Prometheus is a monitoring system which can maintain a huge amount of data in a time series database.
-Citrix ADC Metrics exposes the performance metrics to Spinnaker through Prometheus.
+Netscaler Metrics exposes the performance metrics to Spinnaker through Prometheus.

 -  [Jenkins](https://jenkins.io/): Jenkins is an open source automation server which helps to automate all sorts of tasks related to building, testing, and delivering or deploying software.
 Jenkins also supports running custom scripts as part of your deployment cycle.

--  [Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/): Citrix provides an Ingress Controller for Citrix ADC MPX (hardware), Citrix ADC VPX (virtualized), and Citrix ADC CPX (containerized) for bare metal and cloud deployments.
-The Citrix ingress controller is built around Kubernetes Ingress and automatically configures one or more Citrix ADCs based on the Ingress resource configuration.
+-  [Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/): Citrix provides an Ingress Controller for Netscaler MPX (hardware), Netscaler VPX (virtualized), and Netscaler CPX (containerized) for bare metal and cloud deployments.
+The Citrix ingress controller is built around Kubernetes Ingress and automatically configures one or more Netscalers based on the Ingress resource configuration.

 **Software Requirements**

 Following Citrix software versions are required for Citrix-Integrated Canary Deployment Solution:

 -  Citrix ingress controller build/version: `quay.io/netscaler/netscaler-k8s-ingress-controller:1.39.6`.
--  Citrix ADC CPX version: `quay.io/citrix/citrix-k8s-cpx-ingress:13.0-83.27`.
+-  Netscaler CPX version: `quay.io/citrix/citrix-k8s-cpx-ingress:13.0-83.27`.
--  Citrix ADC Metrics Exporter version: `quay.io/citrix/netscaler-metrics-exporter:1.4.0`.
+-  Netscaler Metrics Exporter version: `quay.io/citrix/netscaler-metrics-exporter:1.4.0`.

-### Workflow of a Spinnaker pipeline for Citrix ADC-Integrated Canary Deployment Solution
+### Workflow of a Spinnaker pipeline for Netscaler-Integrated Canary Deployment Solution

-The following diagram explains the workflow of a Spinnaker pipeline for Citrix ADC-Integrated Canary Deployment Solution.
+The following diagram explains the workflow of a Spinnaker pipeline for Netscaler-Integrated Canary Deployment Solution.

 ![Spinnaker_pipeline](../docs/media/spinnaker_pipeline.png))